han-nah-lee/spotify-dashboard/README.md

 ## How It Works

-Spotty uses local CSV files or Spotify's API to fetch and analyze your listening data.
+Spotify uses local CSV files or Spotify's API to fetch and analyze your listening data.
 The dashboard is built with Streamlit, making it interactive and easy to use.

 ### Data Sources
-- **Local CSV Files**: Spotty can load data from pre-exported CSV files, such as `top_tracks_medium_term.csv`.
+- **Local CSV Files**: Spotify can load data from pre-exported CSV files, such as `top_tracks_medium_term.csv`.
-- **Spotify API**: For advanced users, Spotty can connect to Spotify's API to fetch real-time data (requires authentication).
+- **Spotify API**: For advanced users, Spotify can connect to Spotify's API to fetch real-time data (requires authentication).

 ## Installation